 The forced reboot should be the first thing you need to do if you’re dealing with an unresponsive device simply because it’s the most effective solution to a firmware crash.
 As long as there are no signs of physical and/or liquid damage, the forced reboot could be enough to bring your device back to life.

-- Press and hold the Power key for 30 seconds or even more and when the logo shows up on the screen, release it.
+Press and hold the Power button for 30 seconds or even more and when the logo shows up on the screen, release it.

 Select Recovery Mode, then choose Restart.
 This will force a reboot and can resolve software crashes.